Tizer: Branding and packaging

-As part of a rebranding process in 2003, the cans were changed to red and Ed the Head's expression was changed to a smile.
-The ads featured a chef battling a lobster, a troop of gorillas and monkeys drawn in the style of the Gorillaz artwork.
-In 2004, Tizer aired a campaign depicting a red chameleon remaining the same colour despite a number of different coloured backgrounds—the campaign's slogan was "No, we're not changing colour."

 "Ize" campaign

 In 1985, Tizer initiated a television campaign on TV-am exploring the "Tize-izer" vocabulary, depicting scenarios in which characters place "ize" between the syllables of words.
 A free, promotional flexidisc, featuring the voice of Spitting Image impressionist Rory Bremner, was produced as part of the campaign.
-The Evening Dispatch described Bremner as "doing the most to help people master the new language."
+The Evening Despatch described Bremner as "doing the most to help people master the new language."
 The tongue twister-based language grew in popularity among children who, according to Isle of Wight County Press, would use the patois "to the complete bewilderment of mums and dads".